gnana70/tamil_ocr/README.md

 # tamil_ocr
 ## Tamil OCR

 Finetuned version of PARSEQ model on Tamil text.
-This works best for text present in everday's life (scene texts) and needs finetuning on the Document portion (better to use Tesseract if document is clear).
-This model is work in progress, feel free to contribute
+This works best for text present in everday's life (scene texts) and needs finetuning on the Document part (better to use Tesseract if document is clear).
+This model is work in progress, feel free to contribute!!!

 Tamil OCR involves two step process
 1. Text Detection by CRAFT text detection model